Luos-io/Documentation/src/pages/software/services_list/stepper.md

 # Stepper API

-This container type allows to control a stepper motor.
+This service type allows to control a stepper motor.
 It computes micro-stepping and motion planning.

 Its type has access to all common capabilities.

-### containers’s type settings:
+### services’s type settings:

-> **Warning:** This container doesn't save any of the following parameters, they must be set each time your container reboots.
+> **Warning:** This service doesn't save any of the following parameters, they must be set each time your service reboots.

 The number of steps per turn must be defined, as well as the wheel diameter at the output of the motor if you wahnt to use translation.
 These specs may figure in your motor’s datasheet.